The Projector: History

 The Projector was founded in 2014 by Karen Tan, Sharon Tan and Blaise Trigg-Smith, under their company Pocket Projects.
 Sharon Tan was the general manager.

 The venue was originally founded as Golden Theatre in 1973, the biggest cinema at the time in Singapore and Malaysia, with a single hall that sat up to 1,500 people.
 In 1990s, the venue was split into 3 halls.
 Eventually in 2014, Golden Theatre retained the largest 1,000-seats hall, while The Projector took over the smaller halls.

 In 2019, Sharon Tan left the cinema and Prashant Somosundram took over as general manager.

 During the COVID-19 pandemic, they paused operations from 31 May to 13 June 2021 across all theaters, due to tough business conditions caused by new COVID-19 containment measures in Singapore.

 In July 2020, they launched Projector Plus, an online movies on-demand streaming platform.

 In 2022, after Mm2 Entertainment stopped the operations of the Cathay Cineplex at The Cathay, the Projector leased its location as a pop-up cinema, Projector X: Picturehouse, from 23 August onwards.
 Picturehouse consisted of four halls, including the former 590-seater Cathay Grand.
 The pop up cinema remained open until the end of June 2023.

 In 2023, it was announced that The Projector and Golden Village will collaborate to operate a cinema, Golden Village X The Projector, at Cineleisure Orchard, after Cathay Cineplex stopped its cinema operation at the building at the end of June.
 The new cinema opened in December 2023.

 In 2025, The Projector hosted the live screening for the 2025 Singaporean general election on 3 May, the polling day.

-On 19 August 2025, The Projector announced its closure and went into voluntary liquidation, after accumulating SGD 1.2 million in debts.
+In 19 August 2025, The Projector announced its closure and went into voluntary liquidation, after accumulating SGD 1.2 million in debts.
+The outpouring of love and grief on social media was immediate.
+Filmmaker Kirsten Tan's films bookended their decade-long tenure, her short film Dahdi was the cinema's first screening in 2014, and her Sundance-winning Pop Aye marked its tenth anniversary in 2025.

+In January 2026, it was announced that Filmhouse, a new indie cinema, is set to open in the former Projector space at Golden Mile Tower, retaining certain key team members and features.